 The College of Education & Human Sciences at the University of New Mexico (UNM), the Albuquerque Public School District (APS) and the Albuquerque Teachers Federation (ATF) have a long history of collaboration focusing on improving education for students.
 The on-going goal of all three organizations has been to ensure all students have equal access to high-quality teachers.
 UNM, APS, and ATF developed and implemented a residency pathway, the Albuquerque Teacher Residency Partnership (ATRP), to improve the preparation and retention of effective, diverse teachers for high-need schools.
-Elementary and Secondary Teacher Residents work with and receive intensive mentoring from APS Master Teachers for a full academic year.
+Elementary and Secondary Teacher Residents work with and receive intensive mentoring from APS classroom teachers in a co-teaching partnership.

-In addition, Teacher Residents may complete their Master's coursework through the UNM College of Education & Human Sciences.
-All ATRP Residents receive an annual stipend to support their studies.
+In addition, Teacher Candidates may complete their Master's Degree coursework through the UNM College of Education & Human Sciences in Elementary or Secondary Education.

 UNM oversees the implementation of the program and facilitates program instruction.
-APS facilitates the placement of Residents in Title I, ABC Community School classrooms.
-ATF provides Resident and Master Teacher professional development opportunities.
+APS facilitates the placement of Teacher Residents in Title I, ABC Community School classrooms with expert co-teachers.
+ATF provides Teacher Residents and Co-Teachers professional learning opportunities.
 All partners work in conjunction with the APS Board of Education and the UNM College of Education & Human Sciences.

 All ATRP Residents receive a stipend of approximately $15,000.
 These funds can be used for living expenses or to cover tuition costs.

 All ATRP Residents who successfully complete the program are guaranteed a job as a Level I teacher in the Albuquerque Public Schools and agree to teach for APS for a minimum of 2 years or more depending on grant funding requirements.

 Level I teachers start at $41,000 per ten-month year with full benefits.